ISO 13849: ISO 13849-1, 3rd Edition

 The third edition of ISO 13849-1 was published in 2015.
-The revision included additional technical explanations, and clarification of the analytical methods.
+The revision included additional technical explanations and clarification of the analytical methods.

 This edition was reaffirmed in 2020, while a new revision was started.

-The fourth edition is expected to publish in 2022.
+ISO 13849-1, 4th Edition

+The fourth edition of ISO 13849-1 was published in 2023.
+The revision focuses on the integration of the content from ISO 13489-2, some specific annexes of the document ISO 13489-2 are still used.

 Risk Assessment

 Risk assessment techniques

 Following ISO 13849-1, the design of the safety system is based on a risk assessment performed by the manufacturer of the machine.
 The risk assessment identifies the safety functions required to mitigate risk and the performance level these functions need to meet to adequately mitigate the identified risks, either completely, or in combination with other safeguards, e.g., fixed or movable guards or other measures.

 The Annex A decision tree, Figure A.1, is provided as an example of how the PLr can be determined.
 The Annex A method is not a risk assessment tool since the output from the tool is in terms of Performance Level, not risk.
 Figure A.1 cannot be used for risk assessment.

 Examples of a risk matrix and a risk decision tree are given in ISO/TR 14121-2.

-Risk assessment is typically done in at least two cycles, the first to determine the intrinsic risk, and the second to determine the risk reduction achieve by the control measures implemented in the design.
+Risk assessment is typically done in at least two cycles, the first to determine the intrinsic risk, and the second to determine the risk reduction achieved by the control measures implemented in the design.